ardatan/graphql-toolkit/README.md

 Similar to schema loading - but meant to use for GraphQL documents (query/mutation/subscription/fragment).

-You an specify any input as source, and this utils will detect it automatically.
+Any input provided as a source will be recognized by utils automatically.

 It also extracts usages of `gql` from code files using [`graphql-tag-pluck`](https://github.com/DAB0mB/graphql-tag-pluck).